wardw/array_view/README.md

-An implementation of the C++17 proposal for multidimensional arrays and indexing

 A working implementation of the ISO C++ proposal ["Multidimensional bounds, offset and array_view"][1] by Reis, Laksberg and Gor Nishanov.

-The key idea behind the proposal is the representation of a multidimensional array as a view over serially contigious or strided data and the straightforward expression for multidimensional indexing into these arrays.
-Among other things this allows for iterating over such arrays in a way that works naturally with existing algorithms.
+Two key ideas behind the proposal are the representation of a multidimensional array as a view over contiguous (or strided) data, and the straightforward expression for multidimensional indexing into these arrays.
+This allows for iterating over such arrays in a way that works naturally with existing algorithms, among other things.

 More details can be found in the [original proposal][1] and later revisions (this work as of [revision 7][3]).
-Or see the examples in the tests.
-If you want to build the tests there is a CMakeLists.txt for building with CMake and Google Test.
+Alternatively, see the examples in the tests.
+To build the tests there is a CMakeLists.txt for building with CMake and Google Test.

 ### A very quick overview